 [Regulation 66 amended in Gazette 3 Sep 2010 p.
 4276-7.]

-67. Notification of results of public auction or sale by tender
+67. CEO to notify results of sale by auction or tender

 Where the royalties payable under a contract of sale, permit or forest produce licence have been established by public auction or tender, the CEO shall notify every bidder or tenderer (as the case may be) of the results of the public auction or sale by tender, including the accepted schedule of prices.